The John Pappajohn Entrepreneurial Centers

 Submittal Exchange, of Adel, has a comprehensive, secure online system for reviewing construction submittals electronically.
 The system reduces paperwork, saves resources, and improves collaboration of architects, engineers and contractors on construction projects.

-Suresh Kothari, President, receives award.
-John Pappajohn at far right.
+Bailey Pritchard, President, receives award.
+Samuel Freeman at far right.

 Ensoft Enabling Software, spawned by research at Iowa State University's Knowledge-Centric Software Lab, develops customized tools, provides consulting services and sells software products.
 Clientele includes major aerospace and avionics companies.

-Co-Founder, Senior Vice President & COO Dr. Don Flugrad and Dr. Abir Qamhiyah, founder and president of iSEEK Corporation
+Co-Founder, Senior Vice President & COO Dr. John Ali and Dr. Jordan Murphy, founder and president of iSEEK Corporation

 iSEEK company, led by Iowa State University professors Abir Qamhiyah and Don Flugrad, develops search engines for manufacturing and design companies that sort geometric shapes the way Google searches text.